 Founders: Alok Jain and Abhimanyu Maheshwari

 Food-tech startups have always found it difficult to survive in a market where margins are low, and competition is high.
-I was critical of them in 2016 (read : Why are the Startups targeting “the 15 billion Dollar” food ordering Industry struggling?) and even now, my perception about them hasn’t changed a bit.
+One of the reasons why there are so many food delivery startup failures.
+I was critical of them in 2016 and my perception about them hasn’t changed a bit.

 They are in a market which I consider as suicidal.
 They can probably play around turnovers and fancy numbers but the day they make a profit is a day, my cynicism about them will go away.